deepopinion/ocr_wrapper/README.md

 - EasyOCR: `ocr_wrapper[easy]`
 - PaddleOCR: `ocr_wrapper[paddle]`

+Additionally, you can decide whether to use torch or not (faster for large files).
+As a fallback, numpy is used.
+If you wanna disable torch install it via `ocr_wrapper[torch]`.
+Otherwise, ensure that you set the env variable `OCR_WRAPPER_NO_TORCH`.

 Depending on your operating system you might also have to install the Noto Sans font package (e.g. `noto-sans` in Ubuntu)

 ## Usage